Damuna/Notes/Red_theory.md

 - Encryption:

   DNS is mainly unencrypted.
-Devices on the local WLAN and Internet  providers can therefore hack in and spy on DNS queries.
-Since this poses a privacy risk, there are now some solutions for DNS encryption.
 By  default, IT security professionals apply `DNS over TLS` (`DoT`) or `DNS over HTTPS` (`DoH`) here.
 In addition, the network protocol `DNSCrypt` also encrypts the traffic between the computer and the name server.

 - Types of DNS Servers: